-This service is available without prior appointment every
+This service is available by appointment only every

 Please note that there are different opening hours for the Horological Study Room and the Palaeolithic and Mesolithic Study Room at Franks House.
 Please see the Study Room page for contact details.

 Neither the Trustees of the British Museum nor members of staff can accept liability for opinions given on objects submitted for examination, or for information provided.
 They cannot give valuations and do not provide certificates of authenticity.